 On January 30 at Stanford, Sally Jewell, Former Secretary of the Interior, will speak with Woods Institute Director Chris Field about her career in the public and private sectors and her work to preserve open spaces for for the environment and future generations.
 View photos from the event on Flickr or watch the video below.
 Read edited excerpts here.

 Sally Jewell: As a business executive and public servant serving as U.S. Secretary of the Interior under President Obama, Sally Jewell focused her career on supporting a robust economy coupled with long-term sustainability of our natural world and its diverse people.

-During her tenure as Interior Secretary, Jewell was recognized for taking the long-view, using a science-based, landscape-level, collaborative approach to natural resources management.
+During her tenure as Secretary of the Interior, Jewell was recognized for taking the long view, using a science-based, landscape-level, collaborative approach to natural resources management.
 She and her capable team were deeply engaged in rebuilding a trusting, nation-to-nation relationship with indigenous communities in the U.S. They championed the importance of science and sharing data to better understand our Earth’s systems; supported development of commercial-scale renewable energy on public lands and waters; encouraged investments for more sustainable use of water in the West; and worked with Congress, President Obama and his team on long-term conservation of our nation’s most vulnerable and irreplaceable natural, cultural and historic treasures.

 Throughout her career, Jewell has been committed to connecting people to nature, particularly youth.
 At Interior, she and her team championed efforts to create a continuum of engagement that encouraged tens of millions of young people to play, learn, serve and work on public lands.